// never run npm install on your machine again

 machine secrets <p>

-Show which 1Password items resolve into /run/secrets for this project.
+Render 1Password Environments into $XDG_RUNTIME_DIR/dev-secrets (tmpfs) for this project.

 machine init

 First run only.
-Writes a starter projects.toml to ~/.config/machine/.
+Writes a starter projects.toml to ~/.config/machine/ (or to the repo root in dev mode).

 Visual Studio Code — Remote-SSH: connect to host…